bata24/gef/docs/FAQ.md

     - This is the installation method provided by `install-uv.sh`.
     - This uses `uv` to install Python packages into an isolated environment.
     - This is a full installation, so you can use all the features that GEF provides.
-    - This is the currently recommended installer for GEF, because it is faster than the other methods.
+    - This is the currently recommended installer for GEF.
 - Minimal install
     - This is the installation method provided by `install-minimal.sh`.
     - Simply download `gef.py` and place it in the appropriate location.
     - Because this method is very simple, it can also be performed manually.
 - Normal install
     - This is the installation method provided by `install.sh`.
+    - This uses `python3-pip` to install Python packages globally.
     - This is a full installation, so you can use all the features that GEF provides.
-    - This uses `python3-pip` to install Python packages globally.
     - This installer is not currently recommended, but it still works.
     - This method was used before the `uv`-based installation became available.